19 May 2022

 - How to better connect Government, Academia and Industry to meet the the geoscience skills gap?

 - Is academia ready to be nimble and move fast in these changing times?

 - How do I make myself marketable: specialize of diversify?

 The “Skills & Capabilities” session will investigate what is required to meet the skills gap in a rapidly changing energy transition.
-Some of the avenues explored are: What will future careers in geoscience look like, across the demographic from student to upskilling experienced professionals?; What will be the key skills needed and how are these acquired?
 This will be looked at through the lens of three interrelated perspectives, Industry, Academia and Government, to provide a holistic view and to offer some solutions.
 To be flexible, adaptable and agile to change will undoubtedly underpin unlocking exciting new opportunities in geoscience!